snof-gg/SnoF-P/linux.md

-# This document contains various troubleshooting for Linux baseed Operating System
+# This document contains various troubleshooting for Linux baseed Operating Systems

 How to change HDD onership in Linux: